danielcurtis/curtis-codes/content/blog/tensorflow-notes/index.md

 tags: ['tensorflow', 'machine-learning']
 ---

+**These are my study notes based off Coursera's [Intro to TensorFlow for AI, ML, and Deep Learning](https://www.coursera.org/learn/introduction-tensorflow/), which I would highly recommend for getting started in TensorFlow.
+After getting the basics down, I used the tutorials and challenges on TensorFlow's documentation site to keep learning.**

 ## What is Machine Learning

 In traditional programming, programmers solve problems by breaking them down into steps that a computer can do.
 In machine learning, programmers solve problems by teaching the computer how they problem solve.
 Instead of giving the computer a problem and the steps to solve it, we give the computer a problem and an answer to let the computer solve it for itself.